geoffrasb/quickjsfp/Note of internal representation.md

 ### declaration

 ```
-module('moduleName [params]|moduleName/arity'
+eval(module('moduleName [params]|moduleName/arity'
 , function(args){
   ...
   return exporting(...)({...})
-})
+}))
 ```

 In the first argument, `params` is a list of items seperated by spaces;
 Regardless of the contents, Q.J.F. only counts the arity of the module.

-The function returns an object with accessible items of the declared module.
+`module` returns a string of declaration, by which creates a symbol points to an object with accessible items of the declared module, after evaluated by `eval`.
 See more in section *exporting*.

 examples: